ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Issuance

-Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.4.1].
-This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired protected header and payloads as the octets header and the octets array messages.
+Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures#05, section 3.5.1].
+This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired protected header and payloads as the octets `header` and the octets array `messages`.

 The octets resulting from this operation form the issuance proof, to be used along with the protected header and payloads to serialize the JWP.